toshiHTroyer/CreativeShowcase/creativeshowcase/MILESTONE_04.md

 ---
 1. Register and get logged into your personal portfolio page with your username slug path
 2. Once you are logged in, you can add categories to your portfolio, projects to your categories, or update your bio in portfolio settings.
+3. Just click on Creative Showcase in the header to return to your portfolio.

 First link to github line number(s) for constructor, HOF, etc.
 ---